Future Of Fintech Price Tops $0.26 on Major Exchanges (FOF)

 - Lego Coin (LEGO) traded flat against the dollar and now trades at $0.0086 or 0.00000013 BTC.

-Future Of Fintech’s genesis date was December 7th, 2021.
+Future Of Fintech was first traded on December 7th, 2021.
 Future Of Fintech’s total supply is 200,000,000 tokens.
+Future Of Fintech’s official website is fofmine.com.
 Future Of Fintech’s official Twitter account is @fofcoin and its Facebook page is accessible here.
-The official website for Future Of Fintech is fofmine.com.

 [Telegram](https://t.me/fof%5Fofficial)[Medium](https://medium.com/@FOF%5FOfficial)